 Development Assistant, Major Gifts

-A Toronto-based Museum, we promote pluralism through art, stories, and enlightened encounters, across cultures.
-Using visual and performing arts as a force for good in the world, the Museum’s ambitious vision is to promote peaceful co-existence and positive intercultural dialogue.
-As a global learning hub, uniquely positioned to play a pivotal role in creating connections among people and communities locally, nationally, and around the world.
+The Toronto-based Museum promotes pluralism through art, storytelling, and enlightened encounters, across cultures.
+Using traditional and contemporary art as well as performing arts as a force for positive change, the Museum’s vision is to impact lives and contribute to more inclusive and peaceful societies.
+The Museum acts as a global learning hub, playing a unique and pivotal role in building connections between people and communities locally, nationally, and internationally.

 Purpose of Position

-Reporting to the Senior Development Officer or designate, the Development Assistant, Major Gifts is responsible for providing a full range of project and portfolio support to frontline fundraisers tasked with generating significant financial support for the Museum.
-The Development Assistant will work closely with fundraisers to ensure that the team receives the highest level of operational support possible, while overseeing the day-to-day administrative and project needs of fundraising campaigns.
-The role will directly support frontline fundraisers, including the Chief Development Officer, under the Endowment Campaign, Major Gifts and Director’s Circle programs.
+Reporting to the Development Manager, Donor Services and Operations, the Development Assistant is responsible for providing a full range of support for the entire Development team.
+They will work closely with fundraisers to ensure that the team receives the highest level of operational support possible, while overseeing the day-to-day administrative and project needs of all Development activities.
+This role will directly support frontline fundraisers, including the membership team and the Director of Development or leadership designate, under the Endowment Campaign, Major Gifts and Director’s Circle programs.

-This is a fast-paced and dynamic role that will support fundraising for a number of educational, research and arts programming initiatives across the Museum.
+This is a fast-paced and dynamic position that will support fundraising for a number of educational, research and arts programming initiatives across the Museum.

 Key Responsibilities

-- Assisting with Prospect, Cabinet and Committee activities, including meeting arrangements, correspondence, presentations, packages and minutes.
+- Assist with fundraising volunteer support, including meeting arrangements, correspondence, presentations, packages and minutes.

-- Providing complex calendar and event coordination support including scheduling and logistics of prospect and donor visits as well as stewardship and recognition events.
+- Support scheduling and logistics of prospect and donor visits as well as stewardship tours and recognition events.

-- Scheduling and coordinating travel arrangements including developing itineraries and assembling travel packages.
+- Assist with coordination of travel arrangements including developing itineraries and assembling travel packages.

-- Creating and maintaining appropriate filing systems to ensure organization and quick retrieval of documents.
+- Create and maintain appropriate filing systems to ensure organization and quick retrieval of documents.

-- Serving as a point of contact for the team and responding promptly and professionally to telephone and email inquiries with relevant information and materials, directing requests to other team members as required.
+- Serve as a point of contact for the team and responding promptly and professionally to telephone and email inquiries with relevant information and materials, directing requests to other team members as required.

-- Prioritizing and managing multiple projects in a timely manner, meeting deadlines and managing supplemental material required to complete projects.
+- Prioritize and manage multiple projects in a timely manner, meeting deadlines and managing supplemental material required to complete projects.

 - Any other tasks assigned by the line manager.

-- A minimum of 2 years of administrative assistant experience in a work environment of similar scope.
-Preference will be given to individuals with previous experience in fundraising set-ups.
+- Minimum of 2 years of administrative assistant experience in a work environment of similar scope, previous fundraising experience will be given preference.

 - Exceptional planning, organization, project management, prioritization, and time-management skills to manage multiple on-going projects simultaneously in a dynamic environment.